Maw-Kuen Wu: Career

 Wu was then invited to teach at the National Tsing Hua University, and conduct further research in high-temperature superconductivity.

-Maw-Kuen Wu served as Chairman of the R.O.C.
-National Science Council from 2004 to 2006.
-In 2018, he was named Minister of Education and resigned after 41 days.
+Maw-Kuen Wu first entered the cabinet; served as minister of the National Science Council from 2004 to 2006.
+In 2018, he was named as the minister of the Ministry of Education and resigned after 41 days.
 Wu was subsequently impeached by the Control Yuan, which charged him with violating the Public Functionary Service Act and the Act on the Recusal of Public Servants Due to Conflict of Interest.

 Personal life

 Maw-Kuen Wu and his wife have two children.